This

 RANT:

 Beware of LastMinuteTravel.com!
-I used this site
+I used this

-was told I was flying out on Delta and returning on American.
+and was told I was flying out on Delta and returning on American.

-LastMinuteTravel.com never even hinted at
+LastMinuteTravel.com never even hinted

-this!
-Apparently, some airlines have contracts with other carriers
+at this!
+Apparently, some airlines have contracts

-for places they don't fly into.
-The upshot is, if I hadn't made
+with other carriers for places they don't fly into.
+The upshot

-that call, my cab would have dropped me at Alaska Air's
+is, if I hadn't made that call, my cab would have dropped me

-terminal--and I'd likely have missed my plane!
-Avoid
+likely missed my plane!
+Avoid using

-using this (non-refundable) service!!!
+this (non-refundable) service!!!

 RAVE:

-If you live in the Los Angeles area and have
+If you live in the Los Angeles area and have problems

-problems with your feet, see podiatrist, Dr.
+with your feet, see podiatrist, Dr.

 Mel Present.
 I've known Dr. Present for about 3 decades,